 You must be 18 years or over to apply for a premises licence.

-The following people or organisations may also apply for a premises licence on a permanent or time-limited basis:
+The following people or organisations may also apply for a premises licence on a permanent or limited basis:

 - The chief officer of police.